-Sperm length variation is not a good sign for fertilityNovember 13th, 2012 in Medical research /
+Sperm length variation is not a good sign for fertilityNovember 13, 2012 in Medicine & Health / Medical research

 (Medical Xpress)—A new study published online in the journal Human Reproduction finds that the greater the inconsistency in the length of sperm, particularly in the tail (flagellum), the lower the concentration of sperm that can swim well.
 The finding offers fertility clinicians a potential new marker for fertility trouble that might trace back to how a patient's sperm are being made.

 Perhaps variety is the very spice of life, but as a matter of producing human life, it could be the bane of existence.
 That's the indication of a new study in the journal Human Reproduction that found men with wider variation in sperm length, particularly in the flagellum, had lower concentrations of sperm that could swim well.
 Those with more consistently made sperm seemed to have more capable ones.

 "Our study reveals that men who produce higher concentrations of competent swimming sperm also demonstrate less variation in the size and shape of those sperm," said Jim Mossman, a postdoctoral scholar at Brown University and lead author of the paper published in advance online Oct.
 28. "It suggests that in some cases, testes are working more optimally to produce high numbers of consistently manufactured sperm, and vice versa."

 At the University of Sheffield, where Mossman did his doctoral studies, he and his co-authors measured the heads, midpieces, and flagella of 30 sperm per man, from 103 men randomly selected from a pool of about 500 who were recruited for a larger fertility study.
 They also measured other characteristics of each man's semen, such as sperm concentration and motility, that the World Health Organization recognizes as important markers of fertility.